xp-pgrs-unofficial-guide/guide-review-platform/README.md

 This project aims to explore supporting reviewing.

-Let's try the webhood for a bit
+Let's try the webhood again